 When I say “get the fuck out of your comfort zone,” here’s how I mean it: to do something that is exhilarating, takes your breath away, scares the living shit out of you (until you’ve done it), starts you on a journey to become a better person, helps you live a fuller, more exciting and interesting life.
-I’m talking about life-altering things like therapy and counseling, and other activities that leaves you vulnerable.
-Vulnerability is super scary — trust me, I know — but it puts you on a path for immense growth and a more intimate relationship with yourself and others.
-I’m also talking about big time bucket list experiences; those things that you really want to experience before kicking the proverbial bucket.
+I’m talking about life-altering things like therapy and counseling, and other activities that leave you vulnerable.
+Vulnerability is super scary — trust us, I know — but it puts you on a path for immense growth and a more intimate relationship with yourself and others.
+I’m also talking about big-time bucket list experiences; those things that you really want to experience before kicking the proverbial bucket.
 They may not leave you vulnerable, but most bucket list experiences, require you to get out of your comfort zone to do them.
-And they can be exhilarating, life changing, and scare the shit out of you.
+And they can be exhilarating, life-changing, and scare the shit out of you.

 Having a professional boudoir photo session and taking photos in lingerie or less, doing something like Alishia did in the photo to the left, is outside of your comfort zone, maybe way outside of it.

 But why is it scary to get out of your comfort zone?

 You’re anxious and nervous.
 You’re going to have intimate photos taken of you in lingerie or less by someone who might be a complete stranger in a place you’ve never been before.

 You’re exposed.
 You’re vulnerable.
 It’s uncomfortable.
 It’s scary.

 You are exposed to yourself and your photographer.
 You see your flaws and imperfections and are forced to face them.
 You know your photographer will see them.
 Are you scared that your photographer will be disgusted by them or judge you because of them?